Marchev-Science/Summer-school-on-research-methods-2020/README.md

 **Concept**: Intensive training in methods (not so much applications) through lectures, workshops and team work on projects.

-**Cases**: As part of the SUmmer school the participants would have to solve and present a case, out of several options, which will be presented on the first day.
+**Cases**: As part of the Summer school the participants would have to solve and present a case, out of several options, which will be given on the first day.

 **Certification**: Certificates issued by Faculty of Economics and Business Administration will be issued to those who successfully pass the Summer school.
 The requirements are at least 70% active participation in the classes and participation in a team with a presented solution at the end.
 Participants who cannot take part fulltime can also join classes, but will not receive a certificate.